EricLendvai/Harbour_ORM/README.md

 ## Roadmap
 - Backup / Restore across backends.
 This would allow you to backup a MySQL and restore into PostgreSQL for example.
 - Add support to MSSQL
-- Add support to SQLite
+- Add support to sending server side query results in a Docker PostgreSQL in-memory database, enabling post backend queries.
 - PostgreSQL server side support for native Harbour language.
 - Stored functions/procedure management
 - Trigger based replication / cross backend aware.